salehajafri/salehajafri.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Credit Expansion and Scale of Entrepreneurship: Role of Heterogeneous Leisure Preferences"
+title: "Credit Expansion and the Scale of Entrepreneurship: The Role of Heterogeneous Preferences for Leisure"
 collection: publications
 category: jmp
 paperurl: "/files/JMP_draft.pdf"